rusefi/rusefi_documentation/HOWTO-quick-start.md

 ### Step 2

 Unplug your stock ECU and plug in your rusEFI PnP.
-You probably don't want to close the lid just yet, so you can observe blinky lights etc.
+You probably don't want to close the lid just yet, so you can observe blinking lights etc.

 ### Step 3